Classification of hyperbolic Dehn fillings I: A weak version of the Zilber-Pink conjecture II (general case)

 and, by abuse of notation, still denote the projected images of the two by $\mathcal{X}\times \mathcal{C}$ and $H''$ respectively.

 Applying Lemma \ref{22041320} to $\mathcal{X}\times \mathcal{C}$ and $H''$ with \eqref{22050805}, it follows that

 where $n_1, n_2\in \mathbb{Q}$ and $l=\frac{\det E'}{\det G'+\det E'}$.

 Now we claim $t_1, t_2$ are multiplicatively dependent.
-Similar to the proof of Theorem \ref{21091101}, we establish this by showing that a Dehn filling point associate to $\mathcal{M}_{p_1/q_1, p_2/q_2}$ is contained in an anomalous subvariety of $\mathcal{X}$.
+Analogous to that of Theorem \ref{21091101}, we verify this by showing that a Dehn filling point associated with $\mathcal{M}_{p_1/q_1, p_2/q_2}$ is contained in an anomalous subvariety of $\mathcal{X}$.

 Moving to an analytic setting, $\log\big((\mathcal{X}\times \mathcal{C})\cap_{(1, \dots, 1)} H''\big)\big(\subset \mathbb{C}^6\big(:=(u_1, v_1, \dots, u'_1, v'_1)\big)\big)$ is defined by

 and, letting $u'_1=0$ in \eqref{22031703}, \eqref{22031703} is reduced to